z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_05_MultipleFiles.md

 text_data.c
 ```

-All the data files listed in data/data.lst would be compiled and linked with
+All the data files listed in *data/data.lst* would be compiled and linked with
-game_code.c as you'd expect.
+*game_code.c* as you'd expect.

 ## Adding Z80 Assembly Language

 This guide isn't the place to introduce Z80 assembly language or how it can be
 used with Z88DK, but we can demonstrate how to bring a Z80 assembly language
 file into our build.
-In fact, since the zcc front end tool knows how to deal
+In fact, since the *zcc* front end tool knows how to deal
 with assembly language files it's quite trivial.

-Copy this assembly language into a file called text_data.asm:
+Copy this assembly language into a file called *text_data.asm*:

 ```
 SECTION rodata_user